 - Multiple fanfics set after the Canterlot Wedding finale call out almost everyone in the fore for the stuff they did.
-Twilight for accusing the false Cadance with a lack of information to back her claims, her friends for ditching her in her time of need, Shining Armor for disowning his sister (though whether he did that himself or was mind controlled into doing so is up to the writer), and Celestia for choosing her niece's comfort over the safety of her people.
-Most, if not all, Accusation Fics focus on calling out Twilight's friends for ditching Twilight, but there are some that accuse Celestia and Shining Armor for failing to protect Canterlot from the threat they had received.
+Twilight for accusing the false Cadance with a lack of information to back her claims, her friends for ditching her in her time of need, Shining Armor for disowning his sister (though whether he did that himself or was mind-controlled into doing so is up to the writer), and Celestia for choosing her niece's comfort over the safety of her people.
+Most, if not all, Accusation Fics focus on calling out Twilight's friends for ditching Twilight, but there are some that accuse Celestia and Shining Armor of failing to protect Canterlot from the threat they had received.
 In fact, in one fanfic, it becomes fuel for an Anti-Celestia rebellion.
-A Canterlot Wedding Aftermath is another one where Twilight is traumatized with nightmares.
+A Canterlot Wedding: Aftermath is another one where Twilight is traumatized with nightmares.
 Many fics also have the real Cadence finding out what happened at the rehearsal and calling out everypony for how they treated Twilight, some having her break up with Shining and call the wedding off altogether.

 - Setting these in the aftermath of "The Mysterious Mare-Do-Well" is also common.
 What's Eating Rainbow Dash?, for instance, lays the blame primarily at Twilight's hooves, painting her as unaware that publically humiliating Dash would have long-term consequences, to the point that Dash nearly leaves Ponyville.

 - More than a few have popped up regarding the Wonderbolts, particularly in light of their appearances in Wonderbolt Academy, Rainbow Falls, and Newbie Dash.
 The Quiververse story "A Light in the Dark" has a potential Wonderbolt recruit go so far as to tear up her application to join in Spitfire's office and then angrily chew her out for her leadership style and willingness to abandon her comrades.